-To learn more about what Room to Read and the Girls Opportunity Alliance are doing in Vietnam, and see how Room to Read is ending the impossible for children around the world, sign up for email updates and follow Room to Read's Twitter, Instagram, and Facebook!
+To learn more about Room to Read's partnership with the Girls Opportunity Alliance in Vietnam, and see how Room to Read is ending the impossible for children around the world, sign up for email updates and follow Room to Read's Twitter, Instagram, and Facebook!

 Meet the Girls

-Meet some of the participants from Room to Read's Girls' Education Program in Vietnam who will get the chance to tell Michelle Obama their own stories and what education has meant to them.
+Meet some of the participants from Room to Read's Girls' Education Program in Vietnam who got the chance to tell Michelle Obama their own stories and what education has meant to them.

 Tay Thi Nguyen

 “I am from a low-income family, but my will is not poor.
 I will fight for my

 Yen Truong Thi Hai

 "Don’t make her drop out of school.
 She’s so close to graduating.
 I’ll drop out instead.”